8hcraft/Botanica-project/Botanica Project description.md

 * Tree feeding process is acting the same way as Gotchis resetting channeling ability = Your tree can be fed anytime in 24 hrs;
 * Tree feeding timer gets a reset at the same time as gotchis getting channeling ability reset, 00.00 UTC;
 * Each growing stage of Seed to become a Timeless Tree, will require different amounts of alchemica and times of being fed (depends on the stage and types of Trees), that needs to be spent on the Tree;
-* These kind actions are going to fill up the growing process bar which is conts in "tree rings";
+* These kind actions are going to fill up the growing process bar which is const in "tree rings";
 * By doing so, your **Gotchi Gardener gaining Gardening skill**;
 * Gardening skill will give you a discount on the cost of growth and increase your odds on successful reward claims.